memsql/singlestore-odbc-connector/linuxinstall/README.md

 sudo apt-get install unixodbc-dev
 ```

-2. Configuring SingleStore ODBC Connector as a UnixODBC Driver on Linux
+2. Configuring SingleStore ODBC Driver as a UnixODBC Driver on Linux

 Create a template file similar to the following,
 with a name like SingleStore_odbc_driver_template.ini.